Brad Pitt And Johnny Depp Are Both Available Again: Kendall Jenner Calls Them Both ‘Eye Candy’

 Men like Johnny Depp and Brad Pitt find themselves in the spotlight most of the time.
 They normally enjoy it, but with deeply personal and hurtful situations being aired, facing people could be doubly difficult when the whole world is watching.

-Brad Pitt has been getting out more in 2017 though.
+Brad Pitt has been getting out more in 2017, though.
 Since the New Year, Brad made a brief appearance at the Golden Globes on January 8, where he received a standing ovation from a supportive crowd.
-Inspired by the warm welcome, Pitt attended a fundraiser in Malibu on January 14 and threw a private party on January 18 according to US Weekly Magazine.
+Inspired by the warm welcome, Pitt attended a fundraiser in Malibu on January 14 and threw a private party on January 18, according to US Weekly magazine.

 Johnny Depp also attended an awards ceremony.
 Johnny received a People’s Choice Award on January 18 for Favorite Movie Icon.
 The Telegraph quotes Depp’s warm acceptance speech.